husonlab/splitstree6/doc/user-manual.md

 result of analyses using different parameters or distance methods it was necessary to duplicate the whole file and start again.

-SplitsTreeCE implements a far more sophisticated system for workflows.
+The SplitsTree App implements a far more sophisticated system for workflows.
 It is still straightforward to run a simple linear workflow as in SplitsTree4, but it is now possible to branch that workflow at any point, exploring alternative parameters or methods.
 The use of frames make it easy to view the results of different analyses side-by-side.